Best Ways to Secure Your Linux Server

 Table of Contents

-An important aspect of any Linux server environment is the quality or state of being secure.
+An essential aspect of any Linux server environment is the quality or state of being secure.

-In this guide, we look at some key ways you can secure your Linux Server.
-While we focus on Debian/Ubuntu, the steps we discuss here are common ones.
+In this guide, we look at key ways to secure your Linux Server.
+While we focus on Debian/Ubuntu, the steps we discuss here are typical.

 Applying patches to the operating system, installed applications, and local repositories can help secure your server.